janverschelde/PHCpack/src/Python/PHCpy3/doc/source/apollonius.rst

 .. figure:: ./appolfig3.png
     :align: center

-    A perturbed configuration of the circle problem of Appolonius.
+    A perturbed configuration of the circle problem of Apollonius.

 The five input parameters for this perturbed problem are listed in the tuple :math:`(2.05, 1, 1.025, \sqrt{3} + 0.025, 1)`.